Pathwise quantitative particle approximation of nonlinear stochastic Fokker-Planck equations via relative entropy: Apendix B : Proof of Theorem and Corollary

-\begin{proof} [Proof of Theorem \ref{Teo_Krylov}] The proof is carried out in two stages.
+The proof is carried out in two stages.
 First, we tackle the linearized problem using the \( L^q \)-theory for SPDEs.
 In the second stage, a contraction argument is employed to establish the solution of the original equation as the fixed point of the solution map.
-The approach follows the method outlined in \cite{HuangQiu}, \cite{Josue} and \cite{Krylov}.
+The approach follows the method outlined in \cite{HuangQiu}, \cite{Josue} and \cite{Krylov}. \begin{proof} [Proof of Theorem \ref{Teo_Krylov}] Let be with the metric $d(\rho, \rho^{\prime})=\Big\|\|\rho-\rho^{\prime}\|_{T,q}\Big\|_{L^{\infty}(\Omega)}$.